CGCI Publication Guidelines

 Like other National Cancer Institute large-scale genomics initiatives, the Cancer Genome Characterization Initiative (CGCI) is a community resource project.
 After validation, data are rapidly made available for use by other researchers.
 To act in accord with the Fort Lauderdale principles and support the continued prompt public release of large-scale genomic data prior to publication, researchers preparing manuscripts that (1) contain descriptions of CGCI data and/or (2) are of comparable scope to an initial CGCI disease-specific comprehensive global analysis publication, are required to coordinate their independent reports with CGCI's publication schedule.
 Journal editors who receive such manuscripts are strongly encouraged to contact the Office of Cancer Genomic (OCG; email@example.com) to ensure that their publication timeline is in line with CGCI.

 Comparable scope is defined as global genome-wide analysis of CGCI disease-specific data or data across diseases from one or more platforms (for disease types that encompass CGCI subprojects, see table below).
-As described below, publications of comparable scope are restricted prior to the first disease-specific manuscript.
+As described below, publications of comparable scope are restricted prior to the release of first disease-specific manuscript.

 As a general reminder, all use and publications based on CGCI data are required to follow the Data Use Limitations outlined in the CGCI Data Use Certification at the database of Genotypes and Phenotypes (dbGaP).
 As stated in the Data Use Limitations, Medulloblastoma data are for pediatric research use only.